Waterford Open House

 To help with your walk around the Village, pick up a self guided walking tour booklet to learn more about the buildings and homes you are walking by on your time between stops!

 - Saturday, May 30th at 12:30pm-1:45pm: Historic Easements Workshop– Historic easements are an important tool in stewarding historic properties.
-Come join Claire Jones- Claire Jones- Associate Director of the Easement Program at the National Trust for Historic Preservation- and Brad McDonald- Stewardship Coordinator and Archaeologist at the Virginia Department of Historic Resources- for a talk about what historic preservation easements are, how they assist in the stewardship of historic resources, and how historic easements work and how to put an easement in place.
+Come join Claire Jones- Associate Director of the Easement Program at the National Trust for Historic Preservation- and Brad McDonald- Stewardship Coordinator and Archaeologist at the Virginia Department of Historic Resources- for a talk about what historic preservation easements are, how they assist in the stewardship of historic resources, how historic easements work, and how to put an easement in place.
 Registration for this free talk is not required, but encouraged and can be done at this link.

 *Dive further into the history of Waterford on a Guided Walking Tour: Experience the Waterford National Historic Landmark and walk through the history of the village with an experienced docent!
 There are two approximately 90 minute long guided walking tours each day at 12:30pm and 2:30pm.
 Below are the walking tours available during the Waterford Open House: